A Static Lullaby (album)

 A Static Lullaby is the third album by post-hardcore band A Static Lullaby released October 10, 2006 through Fearless Records.
 This is the first release after the departure of three members of the band's original lineup and is also the only album to feature drummer Jarrod Alexander and guitarist/vocalist John Martinez.

+The album was produced by Steve Evetts, who also produced the band's debut ...And Don't Forget to Breathe.

 Background

 Following the release of Faso Latido, the band was dropped from their record label, Columbia Records.
 During this time, guitarist Nate Lindeman and bassist Phil Pirrone left to form Casket Salesmen.
 Shortly after this, drummer Brett Dinovo left the band.
 John Martinez, Dane Poppin and Jarrod Alexander were hired on guitar, bass and drums, respectively.
 After the mixed reaction to the more mainstream alternative rock sound of Faso Latido, A Static Lullaby returned to the aggressive post-hardcore sound heard on their debut, ...And Don't Forget to Breathe, while also showing strong signs of a metalcore sound.
 A Static Lullaby is the band's first release on Fearless Records.